jec-project/jec-commons-node/README.md

 # JEC Node.js Commons Project

-JEC Node.js Commons is a [JavaScript Entreprise Container][jec-url] project focused on all aspects of reusable components that are used by JEC implementations built over [Node.js](https://nodejs.org/).
+JEC Node.js Commons is a [JavaScript Enterprise Container][jec-url] project focused on all aspects of reusable components that are used by JEC implementations built over [Node.js](https://nodejs.org/).

 [![][jec-logo]][jec-url]